ThrowTheSwitch/CMock/docs/CMock_Summary.md

   These are attributes that CMock should ignore for you for testing purposes.
 Custom compiler extensions and externs are handy things to put here.
 If your compiler is choking on some extended syntax, this is often a good place to look.

   * defaults: ['__ramfunc', '__irq', '__fiq', 'register', 'extern']
+  * **note:** this option will reinsert these attributes onto the mock's calls.
+    If that isn't what you are looking for, check out :strippables.

 * `:c_calling_conventions`:
   Similarly, CMock may need to understand which C calling conventions